Ahmed-elsayed-mahmoud/react-native-skeleton-project/README.md

 - This app uses `react-native-config` for handling global configurations (like server url, google api key, ..etc).

-- To deploy IOS beta to Testflight:
+- [This feature is not tested]To deploy IOS beta to Testflight:

   - add missing parts in `ios/fastlane/Matchfile`, `ios/fastlane/Fastfile` and `ios/fastlane/Appfile`
   - update version number in xcode. (build number will be updated by fastlane)
-  - run `yarn ios:beta`
+  - run `yarn ios-beta`

-- To deploy Android beta:
+- [This feature is not tested]To deploy Android beta:
   - add missing parts in `ios/fastlane/Fastfile` and `ios/fastlane/Appfile`
   - add code signing credentials
   - update version name in `android/app/build.gradle`. (version code will be updated by fastlane)
-  - run `yarn android:beta`
+  - run `yarn android-beta`

 ## Contributors